Elena' s AI Blog

 Could AI Become a New Religion?

 Some people already speak to AI as though they’re visiting an oracle, a confidant, or a philosophical companion.
+AI is always there to answer our questions; it is omnipresent.

-Today, AI is statistical, mechanical and finite.
+Today, AI is statistical, mechanical, and finite.
 At the moment, AI has no soul, no intentionality, no inner life.

 AI can become religion-like for some individuals